Rie Miyazawa: Life and career

 Miyazawa was born in Tokyo to a Dutch father and a Japanese mother Mitsuko Miyazawa.
 Since her debut at age 11 in an advertisement for Kit Kat, she has appeared many films, television shows, commercials, stage appearances and photo books to her credit.
 She starred in the children's comedy Bokura no Nanokakan Sensō (Seven Days' War) and the television drama Tokyo Elevator Girl.
 Miyazawa made her debut as a singer on September 15, 1989, with her album MU.

 Miyazawa gained notoriety in 1991 with the publication of a fine art nude photography book, Santa Fe, and even more publicity in 1992 with her engagement to sumo star Takanohana.
 The engagement was called off in 1993.
 In September 1994 she cut her wrists with a broken glass in what she described as an "accident" and which some reports characterized as a suicide attempt.
 Miyazawa continued to pursue her career as an actress, including a performance in Kon Ichikawa's movie 47 Ronin that year.
 But the following February she pulled out of the drama Kura and in November backed out of the musical Kyote.

 In early 1996 Miyazawa moved to Coastal California, but by May she was back on TV reporting from the Cannes Film Festival and later that year she appeared in two TV dramas: Hanayome Kaizoebito and Kyosokyoku.
 In 1997 she made Mikeneko Homes (tasogare) Hoteru and also appeared on stage.

 In 2001, Miyazawa won the Best Actress Award at the 23rd Moscow International Film Festival by portraying a Chinese Kunqu performer in the Hong Kong film Peony Pavilion, directed by Yonfan.
 Then in 2002, she starred alongside Hiroyuki Sanada in Tasogare Seibei (The Twilight Samurai), the year's hit movie that won numerous awards at home, including ones for the lead actors, and was nominated for an Academy Award as Best Foreign Language Film.
 In 2003 she played the role of Oshino in the NHK TV series Musashi.

 Tony Takitani (2004) — an adaptation of a short story by the bestselling author Haruki Murakami — received critical acclaim, with Miyazawa playing two roles alongside Issey Ogata.
 The film, which was entered at the Sundance Film Festival, has been described as "a perfectly controlled minimalist film masterpiece".
 In 2005, she starred as Tsubaki in Ashurajō no Hitomi (あしゅらじょう の ひとみ), which is a movie adaptation of a 16th-century play.

 Most recently, Miyazawa received the 40th Japan Academy Prize for Best Actress for her performance in Her Love Boils Bathwater.

 Personal life

-On February 13, 2009, Miyazawa announced to the public that she was six months pregnant and would soon marry the father of the child who is reported to be Hiroyuki Nakatsu, an ex-pro surfer from Hawaii turned entrepreneur.
+On February 13, 2009, Miyazawa announced to the public that she was six months pregnant and would soon marry the child's father, reported to be Hiroyuki Nakatsu, an ex-pro surfer from Hawaii turned entrepreneur.
 On May 20, 2009, in Tokyo she gave birth to a baby girl.

 On March 23, 2016, Miyazawa announced that her divorce from Nakatsu has been finalized.

 On March 16, 2018, she married Go Morita from the band V6.